maxcountryman/maxcountryman.github.io/_posts/2014-01-16-data-structures-clojure-singly-linked-list.md

           (recur cur->cdr (.setCdr cur new-list)))))))
 ```

-However this is slightly dangerous if our linked list is bound to var such as
+However this is slightly dangerous if our linked list is bound to a var such as
 `linked-list`.
 Since the original pointer bound to the var will become the tail
 of the list and references to the rest of the list will not be accessible.
 For
 simplicity we will not take that approach here.